 Before we talk about how you can establish good financial habits, we have to talk about getting rid of that “bad debt.”

 Being debt-free before you start pursuing your other financial goals is like starting off with a clean slate.
 Credit card debt and student loans are things we’d prefer to put off paying towards because it’s really not an easy thing to do, but it’s the first major step in taking control of your financial future.
 We all have to start somewhere.
 A good way to do this is to at least establish a steady income so that you can pay off your debts and have a little spare change to treat yourself here and there too.
 Make sure you’re aren’t selling yourself short at work, and that your employer isn’t selling you short either.
 Negotiate for that raise (more on how to that here) or compensation package that you deserve and that will get you closer to your goals.

 Paying off your bad debts can be an intimidating prospect we get it.
 But the truth is you shouldn’t be afraid to ask for help, and not just because nerves might interfere with you, — but also because data proves that you’re likely to accomplish getting rid of that debt if you write it down.
 Now to the good debt.
 Good debt like student debt does not necessarily need to be paid right away, in part because investing your money in a diversified, low-cost investment portfolio is likely to earn you a greater return than the interest on that debt will cost you over time.
 Still, you should check periodically for ways to lower your student payments.
 For example, if you have student loans, putting them on autopay, which can help you save 0.25% from most lenders (a fun little tip we learned).
 And look at sites like Lendkey to refinance.

-So, in review: Consider keeping “good debt” that costs you less than 4% a year outstanding and investing your money in a diversified portfolio instead.
+So, in review: Consider keeping “good debt” (like student loans) that costs you less than 4% a year outstanding and investing your money in a diversified portfolio instead.

 2. Don’t Just Save — Invest